-Welcome in this is all the money was secure money.
-I’m consumer advocate Steve, a big show plan today we’ve got a recent survey done by trans America that shows that the biggest issue that stands between you and a worry-free journey to and through retirement might be the many variables necessary to factor in the equation.
+Welcome in, this is On the Money with Secure Money.
+I’m consumer advocate Steve, a big show planned today we’ve got a recent survey done by Transamerica that shows that the biggest issue that stands between you and a worry-free journey to and through retirement might be the many variables necessary to factor in the equation.
 But stick around we’re gonna break down the numbers and some of them are going to surprise you.
 No question.
-We have gotten Neil major filling in for Brian Quaranta today.
-And if you’d like to get a head start, it’s 800-656-8616 800-656-8660 lead and let’s just kick this thing off right now.
+We have gotten Neil Mager filling in for Brian Quaranta today.
+And if you’d like to get a head start, it’s 800-656-8616, 800-656-8616 and let’s just kick this thing off right now.

 And now on the money.
-Any good retirement plans starts with the foundation, asset protection tax reduction listed plan.
+Any good retirement plan starts with the foundation, asset protection tax reduction listed plan.
 These are the things that start to move you towards having a retirement plan.

 Retirement doesn’t have to be complicated.